 The monastery was shaped like a donut.
-To Jay’s left and right were hallways of monks’ quarters, walled off with tapestries of solid colors.
+To Jay’s left and right were hallways of monks’ quarters, each cordoned with tapestries of solid colors.
 Ahead opened a central courtyard of grass.
 The young woman at the door led Jay into the courtyard where a hundred monks sat in stoic silence cross-legged under the stars, each wearing a uniquely colored robe.
-All faced the back of the courtyard where the left and right monastery wings met in the middle to form a main chamber, from which the bell-tower rose.
+All faced the back of the courtyard where the monastery’s left and right wings met to form a main chamber, from which the bell-tower rose.

 “[You brought enough for everyone.]”
 The woman opened Jay’s box of pastries. “[Right?]”

-He worked his way towards the bell-tower.
-The two monks closest to the tower wore sky-blue and navy.
+The two monks closest to the bell-tower wore sky-blue and navy.
 The monk in navy wore a heavy hood and sat in a woven basket like those commemorating birds along the trail.
 His body warmed porcelain eggs in a ring around him, each bearing lacework.

 When Jay gave a powdered pastry to the sky-clad monk, the old man tossed it and caught it in his mouth with his eyes closed.
 He giggled like a school-child and opened his eyes.
 He had one black pupil and one moon-like cataract, white as the pastry had been and about the same size.
 “Oran dora,” he said, mutely.